Hylton v. United States: Oral argument

-Alexander Hamilton argued before the Court on behalf of the government and claimed that the tax was a valid use of the power of Congress.
-Justice James Iredell wrote two days after the event:Mr. Hamilton spoke in our Court, attended by the most crowded audience I ever saw there, both Houses of Congress being almost deserted on the occasion.
-Though he was in very ill health, he spoke with astonishing ability, and in a most pleasing manner, and was listened to with the profoundest attention.
-His speech lasted about three hours.
+An ill Alexander Hamilton argued before the Court on behalf of the government and claimed that the tax was a valid use of the power of Congress, in front of a very crowded gallery.

 Decision

 Seriatim opinions

-The Justices at the time, rather than issuing a single opinion of the Court, instead issued seriatim opinions, with each writing separately and in turn reading a separate analysis.
-Justice Chase wrote, "As I do not think the tax on carriages is a direct tax….
+The justices at the time, rather than issuing a single opinion of the court, instead issued seriatim opinions, with each writing separately and in turn reading a separate analysis.
+Justice Chase wrote, "As I do not think the tax on carriages is a direct tax....
 I am for affirming the judgment of the Circuit Court."
 Justice Paterson wrote, "All taxes on expenses or consumption are indirect taxes.
 A tax on carriages is of this kind, and of course is not a direct tax....
 I am, therefore, of opinion, that the judgment rendered in the Circuit Court of Virginia ought to be affirmed."
 Justice Iredell wrote, "I am clearly of opinion this is not a direct tax in the sense of the Constitution, and therefore that the judgment ought to be affirmed."
 Justice Wilson wrote, "I shall now, however, only add, that my sentiments, in favor of the constitutionality of the tax in question, have not been changed."